-1. The Transportation and Highways Department will work with Transport for London to identify the need for and deliver new public transport facilities including improvements to the Borough's bus and Underground services and improvements within the Borough's rail and Underground stations to ensure they are inclusive for all;

-2. The Transportation and Highways and Planning and Borough Development Departments will work with Transport for London, Crossrail (for delivery of Crossrail and the Chelsea-Hackney Line), the Department for Transport and Network Rail to improve the Borough's rail infrastructure and services;

-3. The Transportation and Highways and Planning and Borough Development Departments will work with developers, TfL and others to reduce the impact of major barriers to pedestrian and cycle movement such as major roads, rail lines and the Borough's waterways;

-4. The Transportation and Highways Department will work closely with TfL who are the relevant Highway Authority for the Earl's Court One Way System, to investigate and implement improvements to the street environment in the area;

-5. The Transportation and Highways and Planning and Borough Development Departments will ensure that existing pedestrian rights of way are protected and will secure new rights of way when opportunities arise;

-6. The Transportation and Highways Department will continue to work with the car club operators to provide an extensive network of on-street car club bays, and with the Directorate of Planning and Borough Development will secure publicly available car club bays in new development when opportunities arise;

-7. The Transportation and Highways Department will secure funding from TfL through the Local Implementation Plan process for improvements to bus services, streetscape, walking and cycling facilities, smarter travel initiatives and other complementary transport measures that serve to improve the attractiveness of non-car modes;

-8. The Transportation and Highways, and the Directorate of Planning and Borough Development will work with landowners and developers to help deliver public transport improvements;

-9. The Transportation and Highways and the Directorate of Planning and Borough Development will work with adjacent boroughs to secure improvements to public transport, walking and cycling facilities, particularly where large developments present regeneration benefits to the Borough;

-10. The Council supports the London Cycle Hire Scheme and if the initial launch in 2010 is successful the Transportation and Highways and Planning and Borough Development Departments will work with TfL on any expansion to expand the scheme into North Kensington;
+- 1. The Transportation and Highways Department will work with Transport for London to identify the need for and deliver new public transport facilities.
+This will include including improvements to the Borough's bus, rail and Underground services and improvements with in the Borough services and Underground stations to ensure they are inclusive for all; - 2.
+The Transportation and Highways and Planning and Borough Development Departments will work with Transport for London, Crossrail (for delivery of Crossrail and the Chelsea-Hackney Line), the Department for Transport, HS2 Ltd and Network Rail to improve the Borough's rail infrastructure and services; - 3.
+The Transportation and Highways and Planning and Borough Development Departments will work with developers, TfL and others to reduce the impact of major barriers to pedestrian and cycle movement such as major roads, rail lines and the Borough's waterways; - 4.
+The Transportation and Highways Department will work closely with TfL who are which is the relevant Highway Authority for the Earl's Court One Way System, to investigate and implement improvements to the street environment in the area; - 5.
+The Transportation and Highways and Planning and Borough Development Departments will ensure that existing pedestrian rights of way are protected and will secure new rights of way when opportunities arise; The Transportation and Highways Department will continue to work with the car club operators to provide an extensive network of on-street car club bays, and with the Directorate of Planning and Borough Development will secure publicly available car club bays in new development when opportunities arise; - 6.
+The Transportation and Highways Department will secure funding from TfL through the Local Implementation Plan process for improvements to bus services, streetscape, walking and cycling facilities, smarter travel initiatives and other complementary transport measures that serve to improve the attractiveness of noncar modes; - 7.
+The Transportation and Highways, and the Directorate of Planning and Borough Development will work with landowners and developers to help deliver public transport improvements; - 8.
+The Transportation and Highways and the Directorate of Planning and Borough Development will work with adjacent boroughs to secure improvements to public transport, walking and cycling facilities, particularly where large developments present regeneration benefits to the Borough; - 9.
+The Council supports the London Cycle Hire Scheme and if the initial launch in 2010 is successful. the Transportation and Highways and Planning and Borough Development Departments will work with TfL on any expansion to expand the scheme as widely as possible;

-11. The Transportation and Highways and Planning and Borough Development Departments will ensure charging facilities are provided for electric vehicles in new development.

-12. The Council will work with providers of door-to-door transport services such as Transport for London for Dial-a-Ride, Westway Community Transport and London Councils for the Taxicard scheme to improve transport options for those within the Borough who have reduced mobility.

-13. The Council will support the Mayor of London in promoting a rail freight bypass for London to relieve pressure on the West London Line London Overground network.
+- 10. The Transportation and Highways and Planning and Borough Development Departments will ensure charging facilities are provided for electric vehicles in new development. - 11.
+The Council will work with providers of door-to-door transport services such as Transport for London for Dial-a-Ride, Westway Community Transport and London Councils for the Taxicard scheme to improve transport options for those within the Borough who have reduced mobility. - 12.
+The Council will support the Mayor of London in promoting a rail freight bypass for London to relieve pressure on the West London Line London Overground network.